sirelawrence/Lawrence-website/content/working-paper/wpaper1/index.md

 abstract: How does labor market reform contribute to business cycle dynamics?
 I develop a real business cycle model in which labor market reform aﬀects economic activity both by improving employment matching eﬃciency and by reducing vacancy posting costs.
 I then use shocks to a labor market freedom index (LMFI) to proxy for labor market reform in the United States and calibrate the model assuming the labor market reform has two diﬀerent components-improved matching eﬃciency and reduced vacancy posting cost-to test the empirical relevance of these two mechanisms.
 The results from the structural model show that, depending on the mechanism, a labor market reform can produce either a net positive or net negative impact on the vacancy rate.
 The impulse responses in a VAR framework for U.S. data and OECD data generate a positive net eﬀect of the LMFI shock on the vacancy rate, similar to the result obtained from the structural model with the vacancy posting cost channel

+summary: "How does labor market reform shape business cycle dynamics?
+I build a real business cycle model in which reform works through two channels — better job-matching efficiency and lower vacancy-posting costs — and use shocks to a U.S. labor market freedom index to test their relevance.
+Both the structural model and VAR evidence point to the vacancy-cost channel producing a net positive effect on vacancies."

 draft: false

 tags: